Jeff Heath: Boston Braves

 Unlike the Browns, the Braves were contenders all the way to the end of the 1948 season.
 In a game against the Philadelphia Phillies on September 3, and with the Braves tied for the NL lead, Heath hit a two-run home run and the Braves went on to win the game, 3–1, and stayed in first place for the remainder of the regular season.
 With the Braves up five games in the NL standings and four games remaining on their regular season schedule, the Braves had a match-up with the Brooklyn Dodgers on September 29 but according to teammate Clint Conatser, Heath asked Braves manager Billy Southworth for the night off but his request was denied.
-During the game, Heath attempted to score from second base and slid towards home plate to try and beat the tag by Dodgers catcher Roy Campanella.
+During the game, Heath attempted to score from second base and slid towards home plate to try to beat the tag by Dodgers catcher Roy Campanella.
 As he slid, his foot got caught in the dirt which caused his ankle to twist.
 "I began to slide about five feet from the plate.
 Funny thing, I generally get my spikes up off the ground, but this time I didn't.
 I looked at my foot, which was twisted all the way around, and honestly I thought it would come right off", Heath said the next day from a local hospital.
 After playing in the majors for parts of 12 years, he would be forced to miss the World Series as it was later diagnosed he fractured his ankle.
 He called the broken ankle "the biggest disappointment of my life."
 A widely published newspaper photograph of the play showed Heath sliding toward the plate, mouth open in shock, with his leg bent mid-ankle with the lower ankle rotated ninety degrees to the upper ankle.
 He was quoted asking himself "Why did I slide?" when he was carried off the field on a stretcher and later put in an ambulance.
 In 1964, Heath said: